-Abstract
+Abstract Background

-Background: Polycystic ovary syndrome (PCOS) is a common endocrine and metabolic disease related to infertility in women.
-IVF-ET is the effective way to treat infertility in PCOS patients.
-But poor oocytes quality of PCOS patients results in low pregnancy rate and the underlying mechanism is unknown.
+PCOS is a common endocrine and metabolic disease related to infertility in women.
 Klotho, an anti-aging factor, was reported up-regulated in PCOS and related to excessive androgens.
-However, the role of Klotho in poor oocytes quality of PCOS has not been clarified.
+However, the role of Klotho in poor oocytes quality of PCOS who underwent IVF-ET has not been clarified.